 Alpha-ketoglutarate dehydrogenase, fumarase, and succinate dehydrogenase are the only enzymes of the human Krebs cycle in which a single enzyme deficiency state has been defined (De Vivo 1994; Rustin et al 1997).

 The first reported patients with isolated alpha-ketoglutarate dehydrogenase deficiency were 2 siblings born to consanguineous parents (Kohlschutter et al 1982).
 Since that report, an additional 4 sibships, with a total of 7 affected individuals have been reported (Bonnefont et al 1992; Guffon et al 1993; Al Aqueel et al 1994; Dunckelmann et al 2000).
-More commonly, alpha-ketoglutarate dehydrogenase deficiency has been described as a variant form of maple syrup urine disease as a result of deficiency of the E3 component, dihydrolipoyl dehydrogenase (Haworth et al 1976; Robinson et al 1977; Taylor et al 1978; Munnich et al 1982; Cerna et al 2001).
+More commonly, alpha-ketoglutarate dehydrogenase deficiency has been described as a variant form of maple syrup urine disease as a result of deficiency of the E3 component, dihydrolipoyl dehydrogenase (Haworth et al 1976; Robinson et al 1977; Taylor et al 1978; Munnich et al 1982; Cerna et al 2001; Ambrus and Adam-Vizi 2018).
 In the latter cases, deficiency in pyruvate dehydrogenase and branched-chain ketoacid dehydrogenase, in addition to alpha-ketoglutarate dehydrogenase deficiency exists.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.